Andreansx/Networking-lab/README.md

 ### Servers

 ##### **[Dell PowerEdge R710](./r710/)**
 **Really old server.
-However, for now it is enough, for simple virtualization.
-Definetly going to replace it.
-Probably with a R740.
-Running Proxmox VE**
+However, for now it is enough, for simple tasks despite being insanely power-hungry.
+Definetly going to replace it, probably with a R740.
+Running Arch Linux**

 ##### **[Dell PowerEdge R610](./r610/)**
 **This one can be considered as garbage.
 Single Intel Xeon E5520 with 36 Gigabytes of DDR3 RAM.
 I will give it away to someone probably.**